-14. Review
+13. Review

 a.
 The admissions criteria will be reviewed annually by the Director - Admissions or an Advisory Group set up by the Registrar.
 Any recommendations for changes to the policy will be submitted to the Registrar for consideration.
-The Registrar will then recommend to the Academic Board (through ARCDC) any changes to the criteria for approval.
+The Registrar will then recommend to Academic Board (through ARCDC) any changes to the criteria for approval.

 - a.
 Credit Transfer and Articulation Policy - b.
 Student Equity, Diversity and Fair Treatment Policy - c.
-Deferral Policy - d.
-Student Grievance and Mediation Policy and Procedures - e.
+Student Grievance and Mediation Policy and Procedures - d.
+Deferral Policy - e.
 PRISMS and Confirmation of Enrolment (COE) Issuance, Suspension and Cancellation Policy

-S P Jain School of Global Management DUBAI - MUMBAI - SINGAPORE - SYDNEY Deferral Policy
+S P Jain School of Global Management DUBAI • MUMBAI • SINGAPORE • SYDNEY Deferral Policy

 Document Type Policy

-Administering Entity Registrar, Course Directors/Deputy Directors (Deans/Assistant Deans)
+Administering Entity Registrar, Course Directors/Deputy Directors

+(Deans/Assistant Deans)

-Latest Approval/ Amendment Date September 24, 2020
+Latest Approval/ September 24, 2020

+Amendment Date

-Last Approval /Amendment Date November 2019
+Last Approval November 2019

+/Amendment Date

 Approval Authority Academic Board

 Indicative time of Review September 23, 2022